 The district is responsible for keeping accurate and detailed records of what was paid for with administrative funds.
 A district is not required to spend any or all of the 10 percent of their allocation set aside for administration for that purpose.
 Each district’s allocation for administrative funds may also be spent directly on projects.

 3.4.3 Education Funds

-A district may use up to 10 percent of their total allocation for education expenses in the Dirt, Gravel, and Low-Volume Road Maintenance Program.
-Education funds must be tracked separately for the Dirt and Gravel Road allocation and Low-Volume Road allocation.
-Education expenses are outlined in the Commission Statement of Policy 83.611 (Appendix B).
+A district may use up to 10 percent of their total allocation for education expenses in the Dirt, Gravel, and Low Volume Road Maintenance Program.
+Education funds must be tracked separately for the Dirt and Gravel Road allocation and Low Volume Road allocation.
+Education funds must be spent as expenses are incurred, funds cannot be transferred in advance to a separate account.
+Education funds must be spent within two years of State budget approval.
+Education expenses are outlined in the Commission Statement of Policy, Section 11.
+Eligible Expenses (Appendix B).

 Examples of education expenditures include Program-related expenses for:

 - Staff salary and benefits related to trainings, conferences, field days, and workshops (attending or hosting), technical assistance, or other outreach activities